77 Bangladeshis to return home from Maldives on May 17 | The Asian Age Online, Bangladesh

 Seventy seven Bangladesh nationals are scheduled to return home from the Maldives by a special aircraft of Bangladesh Air Force on May 17.

-Bangladesh High Commission in the Maldives on Saturday published a list of Bangladeshis who will return home on May 17.
+Bangladesh High Commission in the Maldives on Saturday published a list of Bangladeshis who will return home on May 17, reports UNB.

 The Commission has been regularly publishing lists of Bangladeshis initially selected for returning home.